 The heart of London’s music industry was the legendary live music club the Marquee, along with CBGB’S in New York, the club has been defined as one of the most important music venues in the world.

-It would provide the catalyst to launch the career of many bands – The Rolling Stones, The Who, Led Zeppelin – the list is endless.
-A&R men used to regularly visit the club to watch out for the next big thing and with plenty of bands looking to make it, the best way was to be seen on the stage of the Marquee.
+It provided the catalyst to launch the career of many bands – The Rolling Stones, The Who, Led Zeppelin – the list is endless.
+A&R men used to regularly visit the club to watch out for the next big thing and with plenty of bands looking to make it, the best way was to be seen on stage of the Marquee.

 Graeme Thomson wrote in his biog about Phil Lynott – ‘It was do or die.
 Thin Lizzy were £30,000 in debt.
 Money was borrowed for their showcase gig for Phonogram at the Marquee on 9th July 1974.
 It was so hot that night that all the guitars went out of tune, but they played well enough to confirm the deal, even if the advance for a two album contract only cleared what they owed’.

-Bands from the North East of England – White Heat, Angelic Upstarts, Fist, The Showbiz Kids, Punishment of Luxury, Raven and Tygers of Pan Tang, all travelled south down the M1 to the capital.
+Bands from the North East of England – White Heat, Angelic Upstarts, Fist, The Showbiz Kids, Punishment of Luxury, Raven and Tygers of Pan Tang all travelled south down the M1.
 Was playing London the catalyst for a life in music, or just a road too far for some ?

 John Gallagher from Chief Headbangers, Raven ‘The running joke was – c-mon lets git in a van and gaan doon t’London !
 We did quite a few one off support gigs.
 It was in the back of the truck, drive down to London, play the Marquee with Iron Maiden and drive back straight after the gig’.